Euchie23/GeoTentacles/projectA_hotspots/README.md

 - **Python / Jupyter Notebooks:** exploratory analysis, temporal animations, and plotting

 **Key Methods**
-- Spatial join and aggregation into grid cells
+- Point-in-polygon spatial joins to aggregate fishing events into polygon grid cells
+- Polygon-level CPUE calculated as total catch per vessel-day within each grid cell and year
 - Yearly CPUE calculation
 - Heatmap visualization of hotspots
 - Export of canonical spatial outputs for dashboards
-- Log-scaled graduated symbology applied at the visualization stage to represent highly skewed catch distributions while preserving raw values for analysis
+- Log-scaled (base-10) graduated symbology is applied at the visualization stage using CPUE values aggregated at the polygon level.
+Raw CPUE values are retained in the database and summary tables; logarithmic transformation is used solely to improve visual interpretability of highly skewed spatial patterns.

 ---